slint-ui/slint/docs/reference/src/language/syntax/functions.md

 <!-- Copyright © SixtyFPS GmbH <info@slint.dev> ; SPDX-License-Identifier: MIT -->
 # Functions

-Similarly to other programming languages, functions in Slint are way to name, organize and reuse a piece of logic/code.
+Similar to other programming languages, functions in Slint are way to name, organize and reuse a piece of logic/code.

 Functions can be defined as part of a component, or as part of an element within a component.
-Functions are always part of a component: it is not possible to declare global (top-level) functions, or to declare them as part of a struct or enum.
+It is not possible to declare global (top-level) functions, or to declare them as part of a struct or enum.
 It is also not possible to nest functions within other functions.

-## Declaring a function
+## Declaring functions

 Functions in Slint are declared using the `function` keyword.
 For example: